RivaD2/personal/Udemy-react-with-redux/react-with-redux.md

 - Any event listeners wired up with `.addEventListener` get called first (body listeners first)
 - Then, all React listeners get called, first with child listeners, then Parents

+## Navigation in React

+**Majority of React apps use React-Router.
+However...**

+- React Router has frequent breaking changes
+- It is more important to learn the ideas and theory of navigation
+- First start off with building Navigation from scratch and then move on to React Router

+**I can make another component which is in charge of knowing what other routes/components to show**

+- When we extract navigation logic out into a reusable component, we can then use it anywhere in the app